maikherbig/PyBox/README.md

 Now you can double-click PyBox_0.1.0.exe and the result looks like this:
 ![alt text](art/example_simple.png "example_simple")

-# Fancy GUI: Create a Python editor/console
+# Example 2: Fancy GUI: Create a Python editor/console
 You want to have a software with user-interface for example to distribute some machine learning/ deep learing toolkit.
 When double-clicking PyBox_0.1.0.exe, first, the script pybox_start.py is executed.